defold/defold/README.md

 * Run `./scripts/build.py install_ext`

-    If during install_ext you get an error about downloading go, you might have to update `build.py` and retry:
+    If during install_ext you get an error about downloading go, you might have to update `scripts/build.py` and retry:
-    - open `build.py` (notepad is your only friend)
+    - Open `build.py`
-    - find `_install_go`
+    - Find `_install_go`
-    - replace the url for win32 with a newer from [GOLANG](https://golang.org/dl/), for instance:
+    - Replace the url for win32 with a newer from [GOLANG](https://golang.org/dl/), for instance:

         https://storage.googleapis.com/golang/go1.2.2.windows-386.zip

+    If using plain old notepad, note that it doesn't understand unix line endings so before the above steps do:

+        unix2dos scripts/build.py

+    And after, do:

+        dos2unix scripts/build.py

 * Now, you should be able to build the engine

-        ./scripts/build.py build_engine --skip-tests --skip-build-tests
+        ./scripts/build.py build_engine --skip-tests -- --skip-build-tests

 ### OS X/Linux